 Ordering Procedures for Supplies and Services Not Requiring a Statement of Work (SOW)

 REMEMBER!
-Ordering activities placing GSA Schedule contract orders (particularly if government-wide commercial purchase cards are used), should advise Schedule contractors that they are authorized Schedule users, and cite the appropriate Schedule contract number on each ordering document, in order to ensure that they receive Schedule contract supplies and services at Schedule contract prices.
-All supplies and services ordered must be within the scope of the GSA Schedule contract.
+Ordering activities placing GSA Schedule contract orders (particularly if government-wide commercial purchase cards are used), should advise Schedule contractors that they are authorized Schedule users.
+They should also cite the appropriate Schedule contract number on each ordering document, ensuring they receive Schedule contract supplies and services at Schedule contract prices.
+Supplies and services ordered must be within the scope of the GSA Schedule contract.

 Ordering activities must use the procedures in Federal Acquisition Regulation (FAR) 8.405-1 when ordering Schedule contract supplies (products) and fixed-price services for a specific task, where a Statement of Work (SOW) is not required (e.g., installation, maintenance, and repair).